machine-programming/assignment-3/README.md

 ### Ideas

 Here are some possibilities:
-- **Calendar/Scheduling App**: Create events, view by day/week/month
+- **Calendar and scheduling**: Create events, view by day/week/month
-- **Polling Website**: Create polls, vote, see results in real-time
+- **Polling sebsite**: Create polls, vote, see results in real-time
 - **Social features** (forum, Q&A platform, social feed)
 - **Productivity tools** (project tracker, kanban board, time tracker)
 - **Interactive games** (The Snake Game, Pong, or anything that is interactive)